The Rundown

 PROS

-- Double layer construction
+- Double layer construction for added stability and protection from leaks

-- Ripstop fabric & PVC
+- Designed using ripstop fabric & PVC material to guarantee durability

-- Spring steel frame
+- Spring steel frame that keeps the dog pool rigid and stable

-- No bottom drain (no accidents indoors)
+- No bottom drain to avoid unwanted leaks indoor

 CONS